mphosomo/dropdown_menu/README.md

 # Simple Dropdown

 A simple, zero-dependency JavaScript module to easily initialize dropdowns.
+The package only works with bundler as it utulizes ES modules.
 Built with HTML, CSS, and JavaScript, this package provides basic styling and functionality to simplify the setup process.

 ## ✨ Features

 - Tiny and framework-agnostic.
-- No dependencies or bundler needed.
+- No dependencies needed.
 - Works with buttons, links, divs—anything!

 ## 🚀 Installation